-A Primary Care Physician (PCP) must have their primary office open to receive patients five (5) days and for at least 20 hours per week.
-The PCP must ensure that coverage is available 24 hours a day, seven days a week.
-PCP offices must be able to schedule appointments for patients at least two (2) months in advance of the appointment.
-A PCP must arrange for coverage during absences with another participating provider in an appropriate specialty, which is documented on the Provider Application and agreed upon in the Provider Agreement.
+- A Primary Care Physician (PCP) must have their primary office open to receive patients at least 20 hours per week. - The PCP must ensure that coverage is available 24 hours a day, seven days a week. - PCP offices must be able to schedule appointments for patients at least two (2) months in advance of the appointment. - A PCP must arrange for coverage during absences with another participating provider in an appropriate specialty, which is documented on the Provider Application and agreed upon in the Provider Agreement.